 Lisbon, Portugal’s capital city, is a charming destination for tourists and locals alike.
 You’re finally going to tick it off your bucket list and see its cobblestone streets, colorful buildings, and rich history.
 But an important question comes up while planning: is Lisbon walkable?

 The answer is YES!
-Renting a car is absolutely useless in Lisbon!
+I live in Lisbon, and Renting a car is absolutely useless in Lisbon!
 Parking and traffic are an unbelievable headache that you really don’t need while visiting.